India Achieves Historic Milestone as Chandrayaan-3 Lands on Moon

 Collaborative approach

-The critical landing sequence for Chandrayaan-3, a daring lunar explorer, commences at approximately 5:45 pm and spans 15 minutes, aptly dubbed “15 minutes of terror” by a former Isro chief.
-The spacecraft operated autonomously throughout this period, rendering engineers and scientists mere spectators.
+The critical landing sequence for Chandrayaan-3, a daring lunar explorer, commences at approximately 5:45 pm and spans 15 minutes, aptly dubbed “15 minutes of terror” by a former ISRO chief.
+The spacecraft operated autonomously throughout this period, rendering engineers and scientists spectators.
 Everything hinges on the onboard computers of the Vikram Lander.
-Travelling at a staggering 1.6 kilometres per second, it orbits the Moon, floating some 30 km above the lunar surface.
+Traveling at a staggering 1.6 kilometers per second, it orbits the Moon, floating some 30 km above the lunar surface.

-With today’s successful feat, India becomes the first country to land a spacecraft on the lunar south pole, a historic moment for the country’s space programme.
+With today’s successful feat, India becomes the first country to land a spacecraft on the lunar south pole, a historic moment for the country’s space program.